-Trump says he and China's Xi will not meet before March 1 trade deadline
+No talks between Trump and China's Xi before trade deadline

 Lighthizer said last week that tariffs had not been a subject of the talks.

-Reporting by Jeff Mason and Steve Holland; additional reporting by Alexandra Alper; Editing by Lisa Shumaker
+Reporting by Jeff Mason and Steve Holland; additional reporting by Alexandra Alper; Editing by Alistair Bell